 The second solution is to start with e-commerce.

 An e-commerce channel allows you to build sales for your product, provides a basis for social media and advertising campaigns, and gives you proof of concept to help with distributors.

 E-commerce can also allow you to introduce new products and to experiment with seasonal bundles, key opinion leaders (KOLs), and other promotions.
 You are no longer subject to the preferences of the distributor.

-The best approach in China may be to count on the distributors for your high-volume items, and rely on e-commerce for the full product catalogue, new product launches and customer engagement activities.
+The best approach in China may be to count on the distributors for your high-volume items and rely on e-commerce for the full product catalog, new product launches, and customer engagement activities.

 Distributors are also more likely to support you when they see that you have an e-commerce strategy.
 So these 2 means of distribution complement each other.